safe-global/safe-docs/pages/sdk/protocol-kit/reference/migrating-to-v4.md

 })
 ```

-## EthersTransactionOptions and Web3TransactionOptions types are now TransactionOptions
+## `EthersTransactionOptions` and `Web3TransactionOptions` types are now `TransactionOptions`

-As we remove the adapters concept we also remove the specific transaction options objects for each library.
-Now we have a single `TransactionOptions` type.
+As we remove the adapters concept, we also eliminate the specific transaction options objects for each library.
+Now, we have a single `TransactionOptions` type.

-We removed the `gas` property from the `TransactionOptions` object as it was some specific property for web3.
-Now you should use the `gasLimit` property.
+We removed the `gas` property from the `TransactionOptions` object as it was a specific property for web3.
+Now, you should use the `gasLimit` property instead.

-## EthersTransactionResult and Web3TransactionResult types are now TransactionResult
+## `EthersTransactionResult` and `Web3TransactionResult` types are now `TransactionResult`

-As we remove the adapters concept we also remove the specific transaction result objects for each library.
-Now we have a single `TransactionResult` type.
+As we remove the adapters concept, we also eliminate the specific transaction result objects for each library.
+Now, we have a single `TransactionResult` type.

 ## Contract classes suffixed with Ethers and Web3